-Have you ever wondered why so many billionaires live in what appear to be super high tax countries?
-Surely these people are too smart to pay taxes of more than 40% on their income.
-With the right tax planning you can live tax free almost anywhere in the world.
-Let’s look at a few places where the super rich live tax free.
+Have you ever wondered why so many billionaires live in what appear to be super high-tax countries?
+Surely these people are too smart to pay taxes of more than 40% of their income.
+With the right tax planning, you can live tax free almost anywhere in the world.
+Let’s look at a few places where the super-rich live tax-free.

 How Anyone Who’s Not British Can Live Tax Free in The United Kingdom

-If that is your situation you will be classified as non-domiciled and will be taxed on the remittance basis.
-Say you are German and you deicide to move to London. you would qualify to be taxed on the remittance basis and organise your affairs to live tax free in London.
+If that is your situation, you will be classified as non-domiciled and will be taxed on the remittance basis.
+Say you are German and you decide to move to London.
+You would qualify to be taxed on the remittance basis and organize your affairs to live tax free in London.

 In recent years there has been some political debate about billionaires living in the UK tax free.

-In response HMRC introduced a new rule.
-If you have stayed in the UK for 7 out of the last 9 years and want to continue on the remittance system you will have to pay £30,000 per year.
+In response, HMRC introduced a new rule.
+If you have stayed in the UK for 7 out of the last nine years and want to continue on the remittance system, you will have to pay £30,000 per year.

-If you have a seven figure income you can still live in a top class, first world city like London with a single digit tax rate.
-Only payable after 7 years of living tax free.
-It’s an attractive proposition for anyone who isn’t British to live in an other wise high tax country without having to pay much in tax.
+If you have a seven-figure income, you can still live in a top-class, first-world city like London with a single-digit tax rate.
+Only payable after seven years of living tax free.
+It’s an attractive proposition for anyone who isn’t British to live in an otherwise high-tax country without having to pay much in tax.

 That’s the real reason that more billionaires choose to live in London than any other city in Europe.